-Program COMMON LIBRARY was conceived as further continuation of LANGUAGES AND NATIONALISMS project which dealt with the important question of language misuse for political purposes in the region of former Yugoslavia and was finalized by the development of the DECLARATION ON THE COMMON LANGUAGE.
-The idea behind COMMON LIBRARY, however, takes into consideration literature and essay rather than linguistic science in order to find the best means to apply pressure on political authorities in all four countries of the region (Bosnia and Herzegovina, Croatia, Montenegro and Serbia) and thus influence changing of the legislative when it comes to recognition of the fact that the 4 “political” languages spoken in the region are actually nothing but equal variants of the one and the same yet unnamed polycentric language.
-This would effectively bring to an end educational, cultural and consequently political segregation in the region based on the false premise of identity politics that each nation/ethnic group has the right (or even obligation) to its’ own language disregarding the integrative linguistic reality or even plain common sense.
+The COMMON LIBRARY program was conceived as a further continuation of the LANGUAGES AND NATIONALISMS project, which dealt with the important question of language misuse for political purposes in the region of the former Yugoslavia and ended with the development of the DECLARATION ON THE COMMON LANGUAGE.
+The idea behind the COMMON LIBRARY program, however, takes into consideration literary genres rather than linguistic science in order to find the best means to apply pressure on political authorities in Bosnia and Herzegovina, Croatia, Montenegro and Serbia and thus influence legislative change when it comes to the recognition of the fact that the 4 “political languages” spoken in the region are actually nothing but equal variants of the same yet unnamed polycentric language.
+This legislative recognition would effectively bring an end to educational, cultural and consequently, political segregation in the region based on the false premise of identity politics that claims each nation/ethnic group has the right (or even obligation) to its own language, an idea that disregards the integrative linguistic reality, or even plain common sense.

-The aim of COMMON LIBRARY is to create space for writers and thinkers from the four countries of the region to express and confront their views on the subject through series of debates.
-Wider public is also included in this open language debate, in order to reach new conclusions and offer proposals on the most important linguistic, literary and cultural questions.
+The aim of the COMMON LIBRARY program is to create space for writers and thinkers from the four countries of the region to express and confront their views on the subject through a series of debates.
+The wider public is also included in this open language debate, in order to reach new conclusions and to offer proposals on some of the most important linguistic, literary and cultural questions.
 The COMMON LIBRARY program so far has produced six different publications.

 COMMON LIBRARY #1

-February 1st 2019, KROKODIL’s Centre for Contemporary Literature participants: Igor Štiks and Vladimir Arsenijević on Miroslav Krleža’s 1935 essay: Evropa danas (Europe today) by Miroslav Krleža, 1935
+On February 1st 2019, KROKODIL’s Centre for Contemporary Literature hosted a discussion by Igor Štiks and Vladimir Arsenijević on Miroslav Krleža’s 1935 essay: Evropa danas (Europe today)

 COMMON LIBRARY #2

-March 19th 2019, KROKODIL’s Centre for Contemporary Literature participants: Biljana Đorđević, Igor Štiks on Predrag Matvejević’s 1982 essay: Jugoslavenstvo danas, Predrag Matvejević, 1982 The second event dealt with the problem of Yugoslav identity in the past, present and future, Yugoslavia and post-Yugo sphere, socialism and post-socialism.
-The participants were Biljana Đorđević, the professor at the Faculty of political sciences in Belgrade, and Igor Štiks.
+On March 19th 2019, KROKODIL’s Centre for Contemporary Literature hosted a discussion by Biljana Đorđević, Igor Štiks on Predrag Matvejević’s 1982 essay: Jugoslavenstvo danas, The second event dealt with the issues of Yugoslav identity in the past, present and future, Yugoslavia and post-Yugo sphere, and socialism and post-socialism.
+The participants were Biljana Đorđević, a professor at the Faculty of Political Sciences in Belgrade, and Igor Štiks.

 COMMON LIBRARY #3

-April 23rd, KROKODIL’s Centre for Contemporary Literature participants: Katarina Luketić and Adriana Zaharijević on Danilo Kiš’s 1980 essay: Homo poeticus, uprkos svemu (Homo poeticus, regardless), Danilo Kiš, 1980
+On April 23rd, KROKODIL’s Centre for Contemporary Literature hosted a discussion by Katarina Luketić and Adriana Zaharijević on Danilo Kiš’s 1980 essay: Homo poeticus, uprkos svemu (Homo poeticus, regardless)

-This event evolved around the essay of the famous Yugoslav writer Danilo Kiš, and about the exoticism and terror of identities when it comes to literature from this region, the Balkans.
-The essay was discussed and analyzed by Katarina Luketić, literary critic and essayist from Zagreb, Croatia, and Adriana Zaharijević, a feminist theorist and professor from Belgrade.
+This event centered on the essay by the famous Yugoslav writer Danilo Kiš, and on the exoticism and terror of identities when it comes to literature from the Balkans.
+The essay was discussed and analyzed by Katarina Luketić, a literary critic and essayist from Zagreb, Croatia, and Adriana Zaharijević, a feminist theorist and professor from Belgrade.

 COMMON LIBRARY #4

-May 21st, KROKODIL’s Centre for Contemporary Literature participants: Bojan Krivokapić and Filip David essay: Iz vile na Wannseeu (From the villa on Wansee), Daša Drndić
+On May 21st, KROKODIL’s Centre for Contemporary Literature hosted a discussion by Bojan Krivokapić and Filip David on Daša Drndić’s essay: Iz vile na Wannseeu (From the villa on Wansee),

-The topic of the debate was anti-fascism, based on the essay by one of the most fluent writers from Croatia, Daša Drndić.
-Drndić’s primal areas of interest in literature and in life were fascism, nazism and the role and responsibility of an “ordinary man” in it.
-The participants were young poet and writer from Novi Sad, Bojan Krivokapić, and dramatist, writer and lifelong political acitivist from Belgrade, Filip David.
+The topic of the debate was anti-fascism, based on the essay by one of the most renowned writers from Croatia, Daša Drndić.
+Drndić’s primary areas of interest in literature and in life were fascism, Nazism and the role and responsibility of the “ordinary man” in them The participants were the young poet and writer from Novi Sad, Bojan Krivokapić, and the dramatist, writer and lifelong political activist from Belgrade, Filip David.

 COMMON LIBRARY #5

-June 9th, 2019 in Centre for Cultural Decontamination participants: Vladimir Arsenijević, Lana Bastašić, Miljenko Jergović, Igor Štiks topic: Is Common Literature Possible?
+On June 9th, 2019 Centre for Cultural Decontamination hosted a discussion by Vladimir Arsenijević, Lana Bastašić, Miljenko Jergović, Igor Štiks on the topic: Is a Common Literature Possible?

 The participants discussed the possibility of common literature, and what it would convey.
-The main topic was whether this inclusive literature would include only writers writing in the variants of “our” language, or would it also include the writers originating from this language, but due to circumstances are writing in other, foreign languages.
-Joint presentation at major international bookfairs was also discussed and various positive examples were mention such as “4 Countries/1 Language” presentation of the literature of German speaking countries etc.
+The main point of discussion was whether this inclusive literature would include only writers writing in the variants of “our” language, or would it also include the writers originating from this language, who due to their life circumstances, are writing in other foreign languages.
+Joint presentations at major international book fairs were also discussed and various positive examples were mentioned such as the “4 Countries/1 Language” presentation of the literature of German speaking countries, among others.